Indianapolis

 Indigenous peoples inhabited the area dating to as early as 10,000 BC.
 In 1818, the Lenape relinquished their tribal lands in the Treaty of St. Mary's.
-In 1821, Indianapolis was founded as a planned city for the new seat of Indiana's state government.
-The city was platted by Alexander Ralston and Elias Pym Fordham on a 1 sqmi grid next to the White River.
-Completion of the National and Michigan roads and arrival of rail later solidified the city's position as a manufacturing and transportation hub.
-Two of the city's nicknames reflect its historical ties to transportation—the "Crossroads of America" and "Railroad City".
+In 1821, Indianapolis was established as a planned city for the new seat of Indiana's state government.
+The city was platted by Alexander Ralston and Elias Pym Fordham on a 1 sqmi grid.
+Completion of the National and Michigan roads and later arrival of rail solidified the city's position as a major manufacturing and commercial center.
 Since the 1970 city-county consolidation, known as Unigov, local government administration operates under the direction of an elected 25-member city-county council headed by the mayor.

-Indianapolis anchors the 29th largest economic region in the U.S., based primarily on the industries of trade, transportation, and utilities; professional and business services; education and health services; government; leisure and hospitality; and manufacturing.
+Indianapolis anchors the 28th largest metropolitan economy in the United States.
+Prominent industries include trade, transportation, and utilities; education and health services; professional and business services; government; leisure and hospitality; and manufacturing.
 The city has notable niche markets in amateur sports and auto racing.
-The city is home to three Fortune 500 companies, two major league sports clubs (Colts and Pacers), five university campuses, and several museums, including the world's largest children's museum.
-However, the city is perhaps best known for annually hosting the world's largest single-day sporting event, the Indianapolis 500.
-Among the city's historic sites and districts, Indianapolis is home to the largest collection of monuments dedicated to veterans and war casualties in the U.S. outside of Washington, D.C.
+Contemporary Indianapolis is home to two major league sports teams, three Fortune 500 companies, eight university campuses, and numerous cultural institutions, including the world's largest children's museum.
+The city is perhaps best known for hosting the world's largest single-day sporting event, the Indianapolis 500.
+Among the city's historic sites and districts, Indianapolis is home to the largest collection of monuments dedicated to veterans and war casualties in the United States outside of Washington, D.C.